Snehasis4321/appwrite_migration/readme.md

 ### 4. Test Connections (Recommended)

+Must do this checking before starting migration.

 ```bash
 pnpm test-connections
 ```

-This tests all database connections and shows which ones are ready for migration.
+This tests all database connections **and storage providers** to show which ones are ready for migration.

 ### 5. Run Migration